black and white bed linen

 Adelaide already markets itself as Australia’s “Festival City.”
 The Adelaide Fringe generates more than $120 million in gross economic impact annually, drawing over 1 million attendances each year.
 WOMADelaide contributes an estimated $30–40 million annually and brings a highly international audience.
 The Adelaide Festival contributes another $62 million in economic activity, and collectively, these festivals sustain thousands of jobs.

-Yet despite this global profile, Adelaide lacks a central civic square to serve as the city’s stage- an everyday gathering place that can seamlessly host large-scale civic, cultural, and democratic events.
-A Democracy Plaza could fill that gap, amplifying existing strengths:
+Yet despite this global profile, Adelaide lacks a central civic square to serve as the city’s stage- an everyday gathering place that can seamlessly host large-scale civic, cultural, and democratic events, such as COP31.

 • Tourism uplift: Hosting global events and civic celebrations, such as COP31, in a dedicated square could boost visitor spending by $50–100 million per year, building on Adelaide’s proven cultural economy.